awsdocs/amazon-ecr-user-guide/doc_source/lpp_creation.md

 1. If you are satisfied with the preview results, choose **Apply as lifecycle policy** to create a lifecycle policy with the specified rules\.

 **Note**
-You should expect that after creating a lifecycle policy, the affected images are expired within 24 hours\.
+You should expect that after applying a lifecycle policy, the affected images are expired within 24 hours\.